Long Distance Paths

 - The UK National Trails, that are the major UK walking trails.

-In 2002 we published our previous Long Distance Walkers Handbook (Seventh Edition) along with our companion Long Distance Paths Chart showing the principal routes on a UK map.
-This Handbook covered over 600 main routes being promoted at that time and many of these routes are shown on the Chart.
-The route numbering used in both of these LDPs publications is included in each route entry on this website, so the routes can be identified on the old 2002 Chart.
-The new 2009 Trailwalker’s Handbook uses a Path Code (letters with some numbers) to identify the routes on the mapping in this book.
+In 2002 we published our previous Long Distance Walkers Handbook (Seventh Edition) along with its companion Long Distance Paths Chart showing the principal routes on a UK map.
+This Handbook covered then over 600 main routes being promoted at that time and many of these routes are shown on the Chart.
+The same route numbering was used in both of these LDPs publications.
+The new 2009 Trailwalker’s Handbook uses a Path Code (letters with some numbers) to identify the small selection of routes shown on the mapping in the 2009 book.

 The 2002 Handbook is now almost out-of-print, though bookshops and online booksellers may still have a few copies.
-The Chart remains useful to see the location of routes and how they relate to each other and its route numbering is the same as on these web pages.
+The Chart remains useful to see the location of routes and how they relate to each other.

 If you still have difficulty with the site or cannot find the information that you want, please contact us outlining your query.
 Your query will get priority if you send us your LDWA Membership Number in your message.
 You can join here.